The c12+ PE

 Peluso CEK12 Response

 The Peluso capsule above is plotted from 60Hz to 15KHz.
-It shows some a very typical AKG style capsule response.
+It shows some of the typical AKG style capsule response characterisitics.
 The small lift at 4Khz is a hint of the response of the Chinese 32mm capsules you can find in a multitude of microphones, but it is a smaller lift.

 The CT12 capsule however is a different animal.

-The overall effect of this response is to create a microphone that is bright but not brash.
+The overall effect of the CT12 capsules is to create a microphone that is bright but not brash.
 It's a smooooooooth brightness.
 Very pleasant on string instruments like banjo, guitar, cellos, double bass and some violins.
+And I find that it is my goto mic for female vocals.
+It just works!

 Honestly nothing sounds bad with this capsule.
 It's always great and sometimes amazing.

-Unlike the original c12 the FAR c12+ can be outfitted with Tube in the legendary ECC88 family (6DJ8 6922 E88CC).
+The FAR 12+ can be outfitted with Tube in the legendary ECC88 family (6DJ8 6922 E88CC).
 These tubes are a newer generation of Radio Frequency triodes that feature a control grid made of wire that is thinner than a human hair.
 This fine wire means that microphonics if they occurr are at a very high frequency, usually beyond human hearing.

 The sound is different with the 6922 tube is because the preamp response changes subtly.
 The response change is due to the very low output impedance of this tube family.